Report on Annual Expenditures for Travel, Hospitality and Conferences

 Significant variances compared to the previous year

-Total expenditures for travel, hospitality and conferences increased by $380,000 (235%) from fiscal year 2013-14 mostly due to the travel requirements of the Federal Montreal Bridges branch.
-While expenditures have increased, the expenditures are below the annual budget for travel, hospitality and conferences of $614,000 and the Department continues to make efforts to increase the use of teleconference and video conference in lieu of travel.
+Total expenditures for travel, hospitality and conferences were almost the same as last year.
+The expenditures are below the annual budget for travel, hospitality and conferences of $614,000 and the Department continues to make efforts to increase the use of teleconference and video conference in lieu of travel.
 Infrastructure Canada is committed to continuing its efforts to ensure the value for money in all of its operations through careful and thoughtful control of expenditures.

-Departmental hospitality expenditures increased from $11,000 to approximately $22,000.
-Most of these costs related to a Gas Tax Fund workshop for partners and stakeholders as well as an Infrastructure Canada all-staff meeting.
+Departmental hospitality expenditures increased by 14% due mainly to Infrastructure Canada hosting a Gas Tax Fund workshop for partners and stakeholders as well as departmental all-staff meetings.

 - Date modified: